vishnubk/5D_Peasoup/README.md

 1. Install Ben Barsdell's GPU De-dedispersion library "dedisp" from the "arch61" branch of this repo. https://github.com/ewanbarr/dedisp.git (Edit Makefile.inc and point to your CUDA installation).
 2. Install 5D Peasoup from "fast_bt_resampler_working" branch of this repo.
 (Edit Makefile.inc and point to your CUDA and Dedisp installation)

-## How to Calculate Required amount of Orbital templates for a Circular Orbit Search?
+## How to Calculate Required amount of orbital templates in your template-bank for a Circular Orbit Search?

 1. Run the code emcee_plot_codes/calculate_circular_orbit_search_template_distribution.py.
 Tested on python2.7, python3.3, python 3.6.
 This will calculate the total orbital templates you need for a circular orbit search and print to screen.
+(Equations 17 and 20 of the paper)

 2. Use the -file option if you would like to generate a template-bank after the required templates is calculated.
 This is done using the Metropolis Hastings algorithm.
 Outputs two files.
 One is a header with your parameter search ranges, and the second file with the suffix *gpu_format needs to be given as input to the GPU pipeline for processing.